 Place all ingredients in a pan.
 While stirring, bring to a simmer.
 Pour over chicken or whatever you like!
 Yield: 2/3 cup or 5.33 ounces

-For the salad, I used red leaf lettuce, chopped tomatoes, red peppers, avocado, cucumbers, sweet onions, carrots and croutons.
+For the salad, I used romaine, chopped tomatoes, avocado, cucumbers, purple onions, fresh corn (cooked and cut off the cob) and homemade croutons.
 Topped with the bbq chicken and drizzled with some homemade Blackberry, ginger balsamic vinegar (from Redstone Olive Oil) dressing.
 It was very tasty indeed!

 Dressing: 1/2 cup blackberry ginger balsamic vinegar, 1/4 cup olive oil, 1 minced garlic clove, 1/4 tsp salt, 1/8 tsp pepper.
 Place all ingredients in a jar with a lid.
 Shake and enjoy!